 This agency knowing that probable cause was not found, is rewriting the facts in their appeal to justify their actions to recreate the scenario to establish probable cause.

 Such an aggressive act clearly displays that this government agency has lost its way.
-While it is difficult to draw conclusions about prohibition’s impact on crime at the national level, as there were no uniform national statistics gathered about crime prior to 1930.
+At the same time, it is difficult to conclude prohibition’s impact on crime at the national level.
+There were no uniform national statistics gathered about the crime before 1930.
 It has been argued that organized crime received a major boost from Prohibition.

 The same is true about the War on Drugs.
 The DEA efforts, shutting down legitimate operating pharmacies, are providing drug cartels a major boost.
 The arrogance of their wrong is perpetrated; with each pharmacy that is closed, the sales of illegal pain medication increases in the community.